NOAA-OWP/LGAR-Py/readme.txt

-The Layered Green-Ampt with Redistribution (LGAR) model as implemented in python can be found here.

 In order to successfully run the LGAR model, the config file must be filled out correctly, and the correct files must be present in the parameter_files, forcing_data_files, and config_files folders.
 These components are described here.

 In the config file for a given LGAR model run, "output_file_name_fluxes" is the file path and name of the output file, which will contain fluxes per time step, cumulative fluxes, forcing data, and mass balance calculations.